line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/custom-dsl.md

 ## DSL

-By inheriting from the Jpql class, you can create your own DSL functions.
-Jpql class has all the DSL functions provided by Kotlin JDSL.
-You can use them to create your own DSL functions.
+Inheriting `Jpql` class and adding your own functions allows you to create your own DSL.

-If you want to create the DSL function that does more than the DSL functions provided by Kotlin JDSL, you can create and provide your own Query Model.
-Your query model just needs to implement [expression](expressions.md) or [predicate](predicates.md) interfaces and provide [JpqlSerializer](custom-dsl.md#serializer) implementation to RenderContext to let the Kotlin JDSL know how to print.
+`Jpql` has all the DSL functions provided by Kotlin JDSL.
+You can use them to create your own functions.
+You can also create your own `Model` that implements [`Expression`](expressions.md) or [`Predicate`](predicates.md) and create a function to return this Model.
+Implementing [`JpqlSerializer`](custom-dsl.md#serializer) for the Model allows Kotlin JDSL to render the Model to a String.

 {% hint style="info" %}
-You must to implement JpqlDsl.Constructor as a companion object so that jpql function can recognize the DSL class and create an object of it.
+You need to implement `JpqlDsl.Constructor` as a companion object so that `jpql()` can recognize the DSL.
 {% endhint %}

 ```kotlin